ishantinsights/Analysis-CosmeticProduct-EDA-Python/README.md

 # Analysis-CosmeticProduct-EDA-Python

+## Overview
+- Cleaned the data using python library which is Pandas and numpy
+- Performed EDA with the help of numpy, pandas, Matplotlib andseaborn

 ## Problem Statement
 One of India's top most cosmetic product company has a wide range of sales spread across different parts of the country.
 The given data is the sales record of